lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/LSP8IdentifiableDigitalAsset.md

 error LSP8TokenOwnerCannotBeOperator();
 ```

-reverts when trying to authorize or revoke the token's owner as an operator.
+Reverts when trying to authorize or revoke the token's owner as an operator.

 <br/>